grasya777/EduTask/README.md

 Completion Time
 ```

-These sessions can later be used to analyze study habits.
+The purpose of this module is to help students develop productive study habits.

 ---

-### Measure Progress
+### Progress Tracking

-Progress statistics are calculated per subject.
+The Progress Module calculates statistics per subject.

 Example: